 A specific medicine is sometimes required and this can be taken by mouth.
 In some patients diarrhoea may return in which case a further course of medicine is required.

-As soon as your diarrhoea stops you will no longer need to be nursed separately.
+As soon as your diarrhoea stops and you start to pass stool normally then you will no longer need to be nursed separately.

 How can the spread of the bacteria be minimised?